Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Configure the Cluster Agent

 In the cluster agent directory, modify the resource definition `cluster-agent.yaml`.
 These configuration parameters can be obtained from the AppDynamics SaaS controller.
-The following paremters are needed: `controllerUrl`, `Account Name` and `Access Key`
+The following parameters are needed: `controllerUrl`, `Account Name` and `Access Key`

   `cd cluster-agent`